RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4600-Evaluation-Board/Quickstart/README.md

   caption="Resetting the Bootloader via Bluetooth"
 />

-6. Great!
-Now the RAK4600 is now working in DFU Mode.
-In the application, you will see the following:
+6. The RAK4600 is now working in DFU Mode.
+In the application, you will see the same as shown in **Figure 19**.

 <rk-img
   src="/assets/images/wisduo/rak4600-evaluation-board/quickstart/8.upgrading-firmware/qmi89z3vqxvukvbiodnc.jpg"